George P. Carey: History

 His working life began at P. N. Russell's foundry and engineering works at Pyrmont, where in 1870 the future Premier of New South Wales, J. S. T. McGowen (1855–1922), began his apprenticeship, and where fellow-employee W. J. Holloway stimulated his interest in the stage.

 Carey founded Maitland's Prince Alfred Amateur Dramatic Club before 1868.

 His professional career began in 1869 with a bit part in the first Australian production of Dion Boucicault's play Formosa under Dind and Hoskins at the Prince of Wales' Theatre.

 Players included Hosklns, James J. Bartlett, Charles Young, Charles Burford, H. N. Douglas, the comedian W. A. Andrews (c.
 1836 – 28 September 1878), J. J. Welch, W. J. Holloway, Eleanor Carey, Florence Colville, and Kate Corcoran.

 He was unemployed for some time before being offered a role in "The Five Richards" at the Royal Adelphi, under the management of Rosa Cooper in July 1870.
 In this burlesque the title role of Shakespeare's Richard III was played by five different actors, one for each act: Dick Roberts (father of Harry R. Roberts), Lionel Harding, Welch, Edmund Holloway, and Andrews.
 Cooper, who played Queen Elizabeth, called on the talents of W. J. Wilson and A. C. Habbe as scenic artists.
 The experiment was panned by the critics.

 He worked for a time at the Victoria Theatre, Newcastle, in a production that folded and for which he was never paid.
 In 1871 he was employed by W. J. Holloway to play comic parts in a season of Shakespeare plays in Hobart starring William Creswick and Ada Ward.
 Next came Adelaide, where he played for Lazar and Allison, as principal comedian, then back to Melbourne, where he was engaged by G. B. Lewis at the Bijou for two years as comic support for Creswick (again), and other visiting "stars", including Wybert Reeve and Fred Marshall, famous for playing "Quilp" in The Old Curiosity Shop.

-He went to India with Louise Pomeroy, acting as her stage manager and playing Shakespeare, then to London, where he played Tom Gardham in Youth with the Drury Lane Company.
+He went to India with Louise Pomeroy, acting as her stage manager and playing Shakespeare, then to London, where he played Tom Gardham in Youth (by Augustus Harris and Paul Meritt) with the Drury Lane Company.

 He returned to Melbourne in 1885, playing Youth with George Rignold, at the Opera House, then raised a touring company of his own.

 In 1886 he played at Sydney's Opera House, at that time leased by Majeroni and Wilson, whose company comprised John L. Hall, H. N. Douglas, Walter E. Baker, and Docy Mainwaring.

 He joined Searelle and Harding's Opera Company in 1886 for a Queensland tour, with John L. Hall to New Zealand, and back to Australia to play in The Miner's Daughter, an adaptation of a Bret Harte novel, with Carrie Swain as "Mab".